 We always provide descriptions, dimensions and a report of any blemishes before we ship.
 However, these detailed reports take time to prepare and we accordingly have to ask you to be a bit selective with your requests.

 The price of each item is fixed in UK pounds sterling.
 To get a good, but not completely accurate, idea of the price in your currency, please make use of this currency converter, bearing in mind that the actual amount deducted from your credit card to pay for an item will depend on the exchange rate ruling when your card-provider processes the transaction.
-For shipments priced at £65 or over, we carry the cost of postage for shipments under 2kgs.
-Below that figure we charge the postage at cost, as soon as we know it, by making a second deduction from your credit card when we return from the Post Office.
+For shipments priced at £65 or over and weighing less than 2 Kgs, we carry the entire freight cost.
+For purchases totalling less than £65, we charge the postage at cost, as soon as we know it, by making a second deduction from your credit card when we return from the Post Office.

 When we set up this website in 1996, we debated for a long time on how it could not only serve our distant customers but also be financially viable.
 We took into consideration the time involved in fetching items (from the shop then, store now), reporting on them, packing them to withstand the rigours of the Post Office (a considerable problem), and the costs of posting and insuring them and dealing with returns.